This post may contain affiliate links. Please read our disclosure policy.

 If brussels sprouts aren’t your thing I’d (a) suggest giving them a try because they’re amazing and (b) recommend using fresh green beans (halved) or broccoli if you’re adamant about avoiding those sprouts.
 The green beans can be added to the skillet with the sweet potato and carrots.
 They’ll need that extra time to get tender with some charing.
 If using broccoli add it at the end, cover, and steam for just a few minutes.

-How to serve this?
+How to Serve

 Other veggies that work beautifully beside this skillet meal are Easy Roasted Broccoli, Spicy Roasted BroccoliGarlic Green BeansSimple Sautéed Cabbage, or Roasted Green Beans with Almonds.

-4.80 from 34 votes
+4.80 from 35 votes

-Ground Beef & Sweet Potato Skillet
+Ground Beef and Sweet Potato Skillet

 This simple one-pan meal is loaded with ground beef (you're welcome to use turkey), brussels sprouts, carrots, and sweet potato.
 A veggie packed recipe that's perfect for a quick weeknight dinner fix!